Anatomy Scan: What to Expect at Your 18–22 Week Ultrasound

 What Happens if I Miss My Scheduled Anatomy Scan?

 If you miss your scheduled anatomy scan, your healthcare provider will typically reschedule it.
-It’s important to have this scan for fetal health, so don’t hesitate to arrange a new appointment as soon as possible.
+This scan is an important part of monitoring fetal health, so arrange a new appointment as soon as possible.

 Are There Any Risks Associated With the Ultrasound Gel Used?